TNRIS/lake-gallery/README.md

 * [Django](https://docs.djangoproject.com/en/1.11/topics/install/)

+1. Enable your virtual environment.
+Example- `workon django`
-1. Upgrade pip using `pip install --upgrade pip`
+2. Upgrade pip using `pip install --upgrade pip`
-2. `cd ./lakegallery` and install python requirements `pip install -r requirements.txt`
+3. `cd ./lakegallery` and install python requirements `pip install -r requirements.txt`
-3. cd into the secrets folder of the repo `cd ./lakegallery/lakegallery/secrets/`
+4. cd into the secrets folder of the repo `cd ./lakegallery/lakegallery/secrets/`
-4. place a copy `vault-password.txt` into the secrets folder of the repo (You might need to change spaces to newlines) and run `make pull-secrets`
+5. place a copy `vault-password.txt` into the secrets folder of the repo (You might need to change spaces to newlines) and run `make pull-secrets`

   or

-4. make a copy of the secrets-sample.py, remove the '-sample' from the name, and manually fill in the values
+5. make a copy of the secrets-sample.py, remove the '-sample' from the name, and manually fill in the values

+## Develop
+* `cd ./lakegallery` and run `python mange.py runserver` to run the app locally.
+Will be available at `localhost:8000`.

 ## Notes